-5.7 Responses to misbehaviour include:
+5.7 Responses to misbehaviour may include:

-- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour. - Setting of written tasks such as an account of their behaviour. - Removal from class. - Putting a student on report. - The power to impose detention inside and outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
-These items will be returned to students after discussion with senior leaders and parents, if appropriate. - The power to screen and search students. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid students causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the school exclusion unit. - Fixed term exclusion from school. - Permanent exclusion. - Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the student in accordance with this policy.
-The headteacher will also consider the pastoral needs of staff accused of misconduct. - Removal from classrooms for a short period of time which allows for a period of regulation and 1:1 pastoral support.
-Staff ensure this is for no longer than necessary.
+- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour. - Setting of written tasks such as an account of their behaviour. - Expecting work to be completed at home, or at break or lunchtime. - Removal from class.

+- Putting a student on report. - Implementing a pastoral support plan (PSP). - The power to impose detention inside and outside school hours and discipline students even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate students' property: any item which is harmful or detrimental to school discipline.
+These items will be returned to students after discussion with senior leaders and parents, if appropriate. - The power to screen and search students. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid students causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the Zone. - Suspensions from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Where a student makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the student in accordance with this policy.
+The headteacher will also consider the pastoral needs of staff accused of misconduct. - Pupils maybe removed from the classroom and taken to the Zone if they are disrupting learning.
+If the pupils In the Zone pupils will be asked to complete the work that they are completing in class.
+The staff member in charge will determine how long the students will stay.
+Students will not be kept longer than necessary.

-5.8 Responding to misbehaviour from pupils with SEND
+5.8 Responding to misbehaviour from students with SEND